OrionQuest/Numacom/_sources/motivation.txt

 .. math::
     x_{1,2} = \frac{98.78\pm 98.77}{0.1002}

-The numerator involves either a sum or a difference of two near-equal quantities.
+The numerator involves either a sum or a difference of two nearly equal quantities.
 When adding the two values, we compute the reasonably accurate :math:`x_1=1972`.
 When subtracting, all the information that was discarded by truncating :math:`\sqrt{b^2-4ac}\approx 98.77` is now dominating the computed